koordinator-sh/koordinator/docs/proposals/20230608-nri-mode-resource-management.md

 ## Alternatives
 There are several approaches to extending the Kubernetes CRI (Container Runtime Interface) to manage container resources such as `standalone` and `proxy`.
 Under `standalone` running mode, resource isolation parameters will be injected asynchronously.
 Under `proxy` running mode, proxy can hijack CRI requests from kubelet for pods and then apply resource policies in time.
 However, `proxy` mode needs to configure and restart kubelet.

+There are a little difference in execution timing between `NRI` and `proxy` modes.
+Hook points (execution timing) are not exactly same. `proxy` mode will handle events before sending to containerd, containerd could do nothing before calling koordlet hooks.
+However, `NRI` mode will handle these events after containerd gets the CRI requests and calls specific functions (e.g. RunPodSanbox).
+So, under `NRI` running mode, containerd may already do something before calling NRI plugin (koordlet hooks).
+For example, in RunPodSanbox, containerd setup pod network first and then call NRI plugin (koordlet hooks).

 - Standalone

   - kubelet -- CRI Request -> CRI Runtime -- OCI Spec -> OCI compatible runtime -> containers